haakonaareskjold/FreeChampionRotations/README.md

 ### Installation

-* enable the class autoloader \
+* enable the class autoloader and guzzle with composer \
 `composer install --no-dev`
-* use built-in webserver to see app \
+* use built-in webserver to run the app \
 `php -S localhost:8080 -t public/`

 ## About the project